HariSekhon/Knowledge-Base/best-practices.md

 You can even do your [Diagrams-as-Code](diagrams.md) and store them in Git too.

+Even if you have to do diagrams in Draw.io or WYSIWYG tool, often they can export XML.
+Backport that XML to Git to revision control it to track changes over time.

 ## Releases

 ### Do not do production releases on Friday afternoons or after 4pm any day